jnleyva816/Job-Application-Tracker/README.md

 - Database configuration
 - Development guidelines

-## Frontend (Planned)
+## Frontend

-The frontend will be built using React and will provide a modern, responsive user interface for:
+The frontend is built using React with TypeScript and Vite, providing a modern, responsive user interface.
+It uses Tailwind CSS for styling and includes features for:
 - User authentication
 - Job application management
 - Profile management
 - Dashboard with application statistics
 - Search and filtering capabilities

+See [frontend/README.md](frontend/README.md) for detailed setup and development instructions.

 ## Getting Started